As a leader, you’ve probably come across the famous quote attributed to Peter Drucker that “culture eats strategy for breakfast”.

 “Asana operates a hybrid model, with a flexible, office-centric culture, while Gainsight has a fully remote policy, and at Slido, we encourage people to come to the office as much as they like.

-We will also have presentations from Arlen Love, Senior Customer Experience Manager at T-Mobile, and Craig Forman, Lead People Scientist at Culture Amp.
+There are also presentations from Arlen Love, Senior Customer Experience Manager at T-Mobile, and Craig Forman, Lead People Scientist at Culture Amp.